Cash deployment

 $145,375

 Investment income on the deployed cash is subject to an additional 3.8% Net Investment Income Tax.
-Consider biasing taxable bonds and REITs toward tax-deferred accounts in your IPS; munis stay attractive (NIIT-exempt).
+Review whether taxable bonds and REITs belong in tax-deferred accounts under your IPS; municipal bond interest is NIIT-exempt.

 Tranche schedule